Alfresco/alfresco-content-app/docs/README.md

 The File Viewer consists of four separate views that handle displaying the content based on four types of content, covering various [file/mime](https://alfresco.github.io/adf-component-catalog/components/ViewerComponent.html#supported-file-formats) types:

-- Document View: PDFs are displayed in the application File Viewer, for other document types (DOCX etc) then a PDF rendition is automatically retrieved.
+- Document View: PDF files are displayed in the application File Viewer, for other document types (DOCX etc) then a PDF rendition is automatically retrieved.
 - Image View: JPEG, PNG, GIF, BMP and SVG images are natively displayed in the application File Viewer.
 - Media View: MP4, MP3, WAV, OGG and WEBM files are played natively application File Viewer.
 The File Viewer will download, by default, 50MB of the content at a time to ensure a smooth playback of the content.
 - Text View: TXT, XML, JS, HTML, JSON and TS files are natively displayed as text in the application File Viewer.